jarmibe7/MobileManipulation/README.md

 ## Results
 ### Feedforward + PI Control with minimal overshoot
-The goal for this stage was to design an optimized controller that allows the youBot to perform the pick-and-place task with minimal overshoot.
+The goal for this stage was to design an optimized controller that enables the youBot to perform the pick-and-place task with minimal overshoot.
 This controller was tested with multiple pick-and-place tasks.
 Generally, the transient error converged quickly, and the youBot was able to perform all tasks successfully.
 The figure below is the result from one pick-and-place task, demonstrating the convergence